BioShock and Replaying Video Games

 Let’s start with what I think is the most obvious: the name of the game.
 Bloodlines 2 references that this was supposed to be a sequel to Vampire: The Masquerade – Bloodlines, a VTM game released in the 2000s.
 This game is a cult classic and is brought up in VTM fan spaces.
 I think it was a mistake to call this game a sequel when it feels different than the first game.
 I genuinely believe that if this game were named something else, it would have decreased the negative press surrounding the game.
 Something as simple as Vampire: The Masquerade Seattle by Night would have been perfect, or Seattle by Night would have sufficed.

 While Bloodlines 2 unlocked a few clans from a paywall before release, the game is still missing clans.
-I have used this analogy before, but it’s as if Baldur’s Gate 3 came out missing some of the classes like Barbarian, Wizard, or Rogue.
+I have used this analogy before, but it’s as if Baldur’s Gate 3 came out missing some classes like Barbarian, Wizard, or Rogue.
 Fans would be pissed, rightfully so.
 In Bloodlines 2, I’m specifically citing that Gangrel, Nosferatu, and Malkavian are missing as playable clan options.
 Gangrel is a core clan, so why weren’t they included?
 There was exactly one Gangrel contact, but they were barely in the game, and they were murdered.
 Cool.
 For Nosferatu, you might be thinking, “How would this game incorporate a Nosferatu playable clan when they are often deformed?
 Wouldn’t this break the masquerade?”
 Excuse me, but Tolly is in the game and gets around perfectly fine.
 There is no excuse for not being able to play as a Nosferatu.
 While Fabien is a Malkavian, I don’t think that counts.
 It would have been interesting to see Phyre and Fabien play off each other had Malkavian been included in the game.
 It’s a missed opportunity to leave out some of the clans that people love to play.

-Grouping a few of the more minor criticisms I had, starting with being able to create a character.
+Grouping a few minor criticisms I had, starting with being able to create a character.
 Since Bloodlines 2 is based on a TTRPG, I’d expect that I could create my own character instead of playing as pre-generated characters.
 This didn’t bother me as much, but I’d like to see a true VTM game where I create my character from scratch.
 Another minor annoyance is that you can’t set a custom waypoint.
 This would have been helpful while completing the side quests.
 Speaking of side quests, the autosave feature of the game doesn’t save progress on side quests.
 This is silly.
 In one instance, my game froze, and I lost progress on the items I collected.
 If this could be included in a future game update, it would make the game better.

 The final item on my dislike list is the open-ended story.
 I know I said I like the story, and overall, I do.
 However, I disliked how the Rebar Killer plot line was open to interpretation.
 In the game, Fabien investigates a serial killer who takes out several Camarilla contacts (including Rosalind, the other Prince).
 Fabien finds out that Lou and her ghoul, JJ Campbell, were responsible.
 In the present day, the killings are repeated, and Fabien is sent to look into it.
 When Fabien realizes Lou and Campbell’s involvement, his memories are wiped, and as such, this part of the story is unresolved.
 Was Fabien behind the killings because his subconscious wanted him to remember?
 Was it Safia using the killings as a distraction for her plan?
 It feels like a bit of a letdown considering this was a major part of the story, and yet we don’t find out what happens.